SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 # parts of speech

-»⟮A part of speech/word class⟯« is ⟮a category of words⟯ with similar ⟮＿syntactic＿⟯,⟮＿ word-formation＿⟯ and sometimes ⟮＿semantic properties＿⟯.
+»⟮A part of speech/word class⟯« is ⟮a category of words⟯ with similar ⟮＿syntactic＿⟯, ⟮＿word-formation＿⟯ and sometimes ⟮＿semantic properties＿⟯.
 ⟮Part of speech⟯ =syn= ⟮word class⟯.
 ⟮Clear distingction⟯ of ⟮＿word classes＿⟯ are ⟮difficult⟯ ⟮＿interlinguistically＿⟯.
 Often ⟮the things we think⟯ ⟮a certain ＿word class＿ does⟯ ⟮c_-;is actually⟯ ⟮what a phrase headed by that thing does⟯.